Modifying a stock Xbox in 2022 with modchip and 1TB hard drive. Installing XBMC4Xbox and transferring games

 Softmod

-Using an exploit found in a couple of select game titles, its possible to cause the Xbox to glitch and run code from a custom memory card or USB drive.
+You can use an exploit found in a couple of select game titles.
+This makes it possible to cause the Xbox to glitch.
+You can run code from a custom memory card or USB drive.
 From here the hard drive can be hacked and custom dashboards installed.
 Its also possible to upgrade the hard drive too with this solution.
-The downside is that you will need a working DVD drive, working copied of the exploitable games, and a USB drive converter cable.
+The downside is that you will need a working DVD drive.
+You also need a working copy of the exploitable games.
+A USB drive converter cable is required too.
 It also has the down side of not been flexible in changing the hard drive again.
 Although returning to stock is as simple as reinstalling the original 10Gb HDD.

 TSOP Flash